AurelienNioche/ActiveTeachingServer/README.md

     pg_ctl -D /usr/local/var/postgres start

 For GNU/Linux systemd-based distributions follow the ArchWiki until postgresql.service is enabled.
+The command to start the service is:

+    $ systemctl start unit

+This does not enable the service (use "$ systemctl enable unit" for that)

 ## Configuration